Rene’s Story

 I’ve completed my Certificate IV in Breastfeeding Counselling, allowing me to volunteer at group meetings, Breastfeeding Education Classes, on the National Helpline, and at the ‘Drop in and Chat’ weekly session.

-I’m also a member of the National ABA Breastfeeding Multiples Workgroup and co-moderator of the National ABA Breastfeeding Multiples Facebook group.
+Being a mum with experience breastfeeding twins, I’m also a member of the National ABA Breastfeeding Multiples Workgroup and co-moderator of the National ABA Breastfeeding Multiples Facebook group.

 I’m extremely grateful for the skills I have gained from being part of ABA.
 It has enhanced my work as a Midwife and Lactation Consultant, and the friendships I have made with other volunteers, mothers, and their families are something I will treasure forever.